moresa75/VenusWiki/Simulator.md

 * __Basic Code__: the assembly code after pseudoinstruction expansion and linking.
 * __Original Code__: the original code in the program.

+## Debugging

+The instruction which is about to be executed is highlighted in green.

+In order to add a breakpoint, simply click on the instruction.
+This will cause the row to be highlighted red, indicating that a breakpoint has been set.
+To remove the breakpoint, click it again.

 # Sidebar View

 ## Registers